My Story

 Mission:

-LDN Surveys are not a scientific or controlled study, rather this is an attempt by patients to aggregate self-reported anecdotes into a statistical format that gives an overall snapshot of user experience.
-The reported low relapse 0.2 rate serves as an indication that Low Dose Naltrexone deserves research attention.
+My success with LDN therapy for MS turned me into an advocate.
+My aim is to draw research attention to this treatment.
+My first effort was the LDN Survey I did in 2004 of 287 MS patients using LDN for MS, an attempt to aggregate patient anecdotes into a statistical format that gives an overall snapshot of user experience.
+The reported low relapse rate of 0.2 (1 in 5 yrs) serves as an indication that Low Dose Naltrexone deserves research attention.

 Author:

-I've had MS for 10 years.
+I've had MS since 1995.
 February '04 I was at the end of my rope after years of injectable drugs, IV steroids, plus a year of chemo to quell my immune system.
 Nothing was working.
-I was barely walking with a cane, and just approved for a motorized wheelchair, when I found LDN through my own research.
+I was barely walking with a cane, and just approved for a motorized wheelchair, when I found LDN through research on the Internet.
 I started at 2.0 mg the first month, then 4.5 mg.
 The first night I knew something was happening because I slept w/o leg spasms for the first time in years.
-Six weeks later I put down the cane, by three months I could stay outside on hot summer days, and now I'm lifting weights to 100 lbs.
-I'm in the best shape of my life, and looking forward to travel & adventure with with my wonderful husband of 20 years.
+Six weeks later I put down the cane, by three months I could stay outside on hot summer days.
+With the addition of physical therapy and other complimentary medical approaches, my LDN recovery has continued going on 5 years.
+I am enjoying life, travel & adventure with with my wonderful husband of 26 years.

-This inexpensive medication (around $15/mo) has been amazing for myself and thousands of other people with MS. If you are a patient seeking an LDN prescription, take a copy of the survey results to your doctor.
+This inexpensive medication (around $30/mo) has been amazing for myself and thousands of other people with MS. If you are a patient seeking an LDN prescription, take a copy of the survey results to your doctor and the LDN trials reports on this site.
 If you are a researcher, please help by starting clinical trials so we can learn why and how this medication works.

 Once I started to feel better on LDN, I was able to make progress on the big job of rebuilding atrophied muscles, and learning to walk again.
 Remember, even if you start to feel better from LDN, you still need exercise, healthy foods and anti-oxidants.
 See my MS Recovery suggestions.